SV-97/texclean/README.md

 As of right now the functionality is pretty bare bones because I just quickly threw everything together to where it was "useful enough" for me.
 Some potential improvements include:

 * improving "latex project detection" to decrease the number of false positives (for example by searching for potentially related `.tex` or `.bib` files).
 Currently a lot of non-latex `.log` files might be included for example
-* adding additional files to remove (I think minted generates some directories that people might want to remove for example)
+* adding additional files to remove

 # Installation